Azure/azure-sdk-for-python/sdk/communication/azure-communication-phonenumbers/README.md

 phone_number_administration_client = PhoneNumbersAdministrationClient(endpoint, DefaultAzureCredential())

 ```
-### Initializing Phone Number Client Using Connection String
+### Initializing Phone Numbers Client Using Connection String
-Connection string authentication is also available for Phone Number Client.
+Connection string authentication is also available for Phone Numbers Client.

 ```python
 # You can find your endpoint and access token from your resource in the Azure Portal